Afonso, Prince Imperial of Brazil: Death

-On 11 June 1847, the young prince was playing in the library of the palace when he experienced a series of strong convulsions and died, not quite two and a half years old.
-His death revealed that Afonso suffered from epilepsy, as did his father.
+On 11 June 1847, the young prince was playing in the library of the palace when he experienced a series of strong convulsions and his wet nurse found him in despair she took him to his bed where he died, not quite two and a half years old.
+His death revealed that Afonso had epilepsy, as did his father.
 The grief of Pedro II and his wife was enormous.
 It was feared that the shock might affect Teresa Cristina's health, as she was pregnant at the time with her third child.
 She later gave birth without complications on 13 July to a girl, who was christened Leopoldina.
-The devastated emperor wrote a letter to his stepmother, the Empress Amélia, dated 11 July 1847, telling her of Afonso's death: "With the most piercing grief I tell you that my little Afonso, your godson, unfortunately died of convulsions, which he suffered during five hours on the 4th of last month; and a few days ago little Isabel was put at risk by a strong attack of convulsions that greatly frightened me."
+The devastated emperor wrote a letter to his stepmother, the Empress Amélie, dated 11 July 1847, telling her of Afonso's death: "With the most piercing grief I tell you that my little Afonso, your godson, unfortunately died of convulsions, which he suffered during five hours on the 4th of last month; and a few days ago little Isabel was put at risk by a strong attack of convulsions that greatly frightened me."

 A grand state funeral—not seen since the death of Pedro II's sister Paula in 1833—was held for the Prince Imperial at 7 p.m. three days after his death.
 He was buried in the Convento da Ajuda (Convent of Aid) in Rio de Janeiro.
 When the convent was demolished in 1911 his remains were moved to the mausoleum of the Convento de Santo Antônio (Convent of Saint Anthony) in Rio de Janeiro, where other members of the Brazilian House of Braganza (including his younger brother Pedro, his uncle João and his aunt Paula) are also located.